Ficus palmata: Distribution and habitat

-Ficus palmata is native to north-eastern Africa: from Egypt south to Somalia, and to the Arabian Peninsula and Syria (the typical subspecies) and to Asia: from the Arabian Peninsula and Iran east to India and the Himalayas, (subspecies virgata).
+Ficus palmata is native to north-eastern Africa from southeastern Egypt south to Somalia, to the Sinai, southern Levant, and Arabian Peninsula, and from southeastern Iran to Afghanistan, Pakistan, and northern India to Nepal.

-Its habitat, desert or dry shrubland including near villages in the Himalayas, is at altitudes of 1000–1500 m.
+It grows in tropical and subtropical desert and dry shrubland from 1,000–2,400 m elevation, including near villages in the Himalayas.

 Uses

 In the Himalayan region, its fruit is widely sold and consumed.

 The whole fruit, including the seeds are edible.
 The fruits are used in folk medicine to treat inflammation, pathogenic bacterial ailments and be used as an analgesic (Shi et al. 2014).